KrizKhaoz/esx_civliferp_identity/esx_identity/README.md

 By KrizFrost

 # Credits
-KrizFrost for development
+* KrizFrost for development
-Luzox for assisting in code and designing mockup design [REQUIREMENTS]
+* Luzox for assisting in code and designing mockup design
+* Original Creator of esx_identity for the base of esx_identity [REQUIREMENTS]

 * Dependencies For Full Functionality